Memorization vs. Understanding

 memory understanding

-Memorization versus
+Memorization versus Understanding

-is a fundamental tool in the process.
+Memory is a fundamental tool in the learning process.
 We are taught from a young age to develop our memorization skills.
 However, there is a significant difference between memorizing something and learning it.
 True learning does not occur until we are able to understand information then apply what we believed we have learned to a new situation or experience.

 The following chart outlines the major differences between memorizing and understanding.